 How Do I Get a Multi Car Discount

-The multi car discount is added to each individual vehicle once.
+- The multi-car discount is added to each individual vehicle once.
 At the time the second vehicle is added the discount is applied to both vehicles.
 If a third vehicle is added, the discount is added to the third vehicle at that time.
 The original vehicles will remain the same.
-The multi car discount does not compound with more vehicles added.
+The multi-car discount does not compound with more vehicles added.

-The multi car discount is actually available on policies other than your car insurance.
-Motorcycle policies commonly have a multi car discount.
-The same rules apply for a motorcycle multi car discount as it does on a car insurance policy.
+- The multi-car discount is actually available on policies other than your car insurance.
+Motorcycle policies commonly have a multi-car discount.
+The same rules apply for a motorcycle multi-car discount as it does on a car insurance policy.
 Boats and RVs are also eligible; however, less common because people often only own one boat or one RV.

-Remember the multi car discount is nice to have, but it's unlikely for two cars to be cheaper than one on an insurance policy.
-However, I have seen people very disappointed when they remove a vehicle from their car insurance policy and their price is only reduced $10 to $20 a month.
-The cause of this is often the multi car discount being removed from the single remaining vehicle, essentially raising the rate on the remaining car.
+Remember the multi-car discount is nice to have, but it's unlikely for two cars to be cheaper than one on an insurance policy.
+However, I have seen people very disappointed when they remove a vehicle from their car insurance policy and their price is only reduced only by $10 to $20 a month.
+The cause of this is often the multi-car discount being removed from the single remaining vehicle, essentially raising the rate on the remaining car.
 Little quirks like this can be frustrating when you do not really understand how the policy works.

 Make sure you ask your insurance agent if you ever have questions about your policy coverage or premium.

 It is a good idea to keep all your vehicles under one insurance carrier.
-Both the multi car and multi policy discount make it very difficult to financially benefit from separating your policies.
-Make sure you know how to get the multi car discount when purchasing car insurance.
+Both the multi-car and multi-policy discount make it very difficult to financially benefit from separating your policies.
+Make sure you know how to get the multi-car discount when purchasing car insurance.